 Looking for things to do on your next vacation in the Sierra Nevada?
-From the largest gold leaf nugget in the world to the iconic falls that Ansel Adams made famous, here’s four weird & wonderful things you won’t want to not miss in the High Sierra.
+From the largest gold leaf nugget in the world to the iconic falls that Ansel Adams made famous, here’s seven weird & wonderful things you won’t want to not miss in the High Sierra.

 The Classic “Fall” In All Those Pictures Of Yosemite